What is grading?

 Dan grades are defined in the Yudansha (Dan) Grade Syllabus and are administered by Judo Canada and Judo BC.
 Candidate for these ranks must gain points from the date of their most recent promotion by their involvement in judo.

 For shodan to godan there are two grading streams.
 The main steam is the technical stream in which black belt candidates gain points toward their promotion is by their involvement in judo, including but not limited to, being active at their club, competing, coaching or refereeing at provincial events and attending provincial level clinics, camps, seminars, courses.
 The second stream is the competitive stream.
-Candidates in this stream can only gain points towards their promotion by winning matches at national or international competitions (as listed in the National Team Handbook Policy).
+Candidates in this stream can only gain points towards their promotion by winning matches in the U18 (Nationals & Canada Cup only), U21 & Senior categories at national or international competitions (as listed in the National Team Handbook Policy).
 Based on this the competitive stream is mostly for high performance athletes involved in the Judo BC Provincial Team program.

 For more information about black belt grading please talk to your sensei and review the Judo Canada Yudansha Grade Syllabus.